yonrasgg/TechNomadiX/_posts/2020-03-22-loops-python.md

 ---

-**Next Steps**: In the next post, we will explore **Functions in Python**, focusing on how to write reusable blocks of code.
-Keep practicing, and happy coding! 🐍🚀
+**Next Steps**: In the next post, we will explore [*Conditional Statements*](https://gaaspkm.online/posts/conditional-statements-python/), focusing on how to write reusable blocks of code.
+Keep practicing, and happy coding!